front-end-intermediate/session-7/readme.md

 ## State continued

-Our `createPirate` function in `AddPirateForm` is called and works but it does not save the new pirate anywhere.
+Our `createPirate` function in `AddPirateForm` is called and works but it does not save the new pirate.

-We now have an `addPirate` function in App.js:
+We have an `addPirate` function in App.js:

 ```js
   addPirate(pirate) {